NEXT DEADLINE: March 1, 2024, 11:59 PM EST

 The Keyholder Residency Program offers emerging artists free 24-hour access to printmaking facilities to develop new work and foster their artistic careers.
-Residencies are free and one year long, starting on April 1st and October 1st each year, and they take place in the shared Artists’ Studio, including the solvent/etching area and the darkroom.
+It takes place in the shared Artists’ Studio, including the solvent/etching area and the darkroom.

-Participation is competitive.
-Applications are evaluated by a rotating committee of artists, critics, curators, and art professionals based on the quality of submitted artwork.
+Applications are evaluated by an invited panel of artists, critics, curators, and art professionals.
 A total of 8 artists are awarded the residency annually.
 Artists based in the New York City area and without access to a studio space are encouraged to apply.

 Keyholder Residency includes

 - 24-hour shared studio access for six months

 - consultation hours with the Printshop’s staff